26 weeks into twin pregnancy 940 × 650 px 1

-27 Weeks Pregnant with Twins I’m Already Measuring Full Term!
+26 Weeks Pregnant with Twins Already Measuring Full Term

 Baby A

-As of July 12th Baby A is measuring 1 day bigger than his gestational age, weighs approximately 2 lbs.
-4 oz., and is at the 55th percentile.
+As of this week Baby A is measuring 1 day bigger than his gestational age, weighs approximately 2 lbs.
+4 oz., and is at the 55th percentile, which is a normal weight and height.
 His previous kidney issue continues to be resolved which is great news!
+Short update for Baby A since he’s doing so well!

 Baby B

-As of July 12th Baby B is measuring 1 week and 1 day bigger than his gestational age, weighs approximately 2 lbs.
-9 oz., and is at the 87th percentile!
+As of this week Baby B is measuring 1 week and 1 day bigger than his gestational age, weighs approximately 2 lbs.
+9 oz., and is at the 87th percentile so bigger than normal weight and size!
 Oddly though I don’t feel him move around as much as I do Baby A. It’s hard to keep track of where he is though, he tends to move from position to position a lot.

-We won’t get an update on Baby B’s mild pulmonary valve insufficiency heart condition until August 9th when he has his third echocardiogram in Mlps.
-However, at the ultrasound on July 12th they found something new about his heart which was further confirmed at my July 17th OB appt when they listened to his heart again.
+We won’t get an update on Baby B’s mild pulmonary valve insufficiency heart condition until next month when he has his third echocardiogram in Mlps.
+However, at the ultrasound scan this week they found something new about his heart which was further confirmed at my OB appt later that week when they listened to his heart again.
 The condition is called premature ventricular contractions (PVCs) which are extra heartbeats that begin in one of the heart’s two lower pumping chambers (ventricles).
 These extra beats disrupt the regular heart rhythm, sometimes causing one to feel a fluttering or a skipped beat in their chest.
 Both doctors said some babies and some adults have it and it’s not a cause for concern at this time and isn’t likely related to his other heart issue.

 General Updates: